 Children who can understand and comfort others make friends more easily and are better at being friends than children who can’t.
 “Feeling the feelings of others,” or empathy, is an important part of children’s social and emotional development.
 Showing empathy by caring about others’ feelings is an important part of interacting effectively with others.
-(See Illinois Early Learning and Development Benchmarks 31.A.ECa and 31.A.ECb.)
+Parents and caregivers can help young children learn caring behaviors.

 How can parents and teachers encourage children’s caring behavior?